In bloodied front-line town, Ukrainian forces push Russians back

 A half-mile down the road was a cluster of trees.
 The Russians were on the other side, about a mile away.

 “It’s safe.
 It is our artillery,” said Kolumbet, laughing as more booms thundered through the shattered and deserted hamlet on Tuesday.
-He said the Ukrainians were shelling the nearby Hostomel airport.
+He said the Ukrainians were shelling the nearby airport in Hostomel.
 Russian forces had hoped to use that airfield in their assault on Kyiv, 20 miles to the southeast, but now they were stalled there in the middle of a bloody and grinding artillery fight.

 In the second month of war, Ukraine’s front-line soldiers are more confident than they had expected to be when Russian forces invaded.
 In areas north of the capital, the Russian advance has been stopped, while in Moshchun and other areas, Ukrainian forces have mounted counteroffensives with American-made weapons such as the Javelin antitank missiles and pushed the invaders out of some towns and villages.
 Brutal clashes, mostly composed of tit-for-tat aerial bombardments, still take place daily, underscoring the war’s unpredictable turns.